Second St. Joseph Hotel

-Second St. Joseph Hotel is a historic hotel building located at South Bend, St. Joseph County, Indiana.
+Second St. Joseph Hotel is a historic hotel building located at South Bend, Indiana.
 It was built in 1868, and is a three-story, Federal style brick building.
 It is the oldest extant commercial building in the city of South Bend.
 It was used as a hotel until 1876, after which it housed a variety of commercial enterprises.
 It is located next to the John G. Kerr Company building.

 It was listed on the National Register of Historic Places in 1985.